Integration on the Surreals: Transseries, Borel summation and Borel summable subspaces of transseries

 Taking the Borel transform of \eqref{eq:intterm} and letting $W=\mathcal{B}w$ and $Y=\mathcal{B} y_{\mathbf{k}}$, we get

-This equation can be solved by quadratures (see Equation \eqref{eq:solBorelt} below).
+After differentiation in $p$, we get a first order linear ODE that can be easily solved by quadratures.
 However, the estimates we need are more difficult to obtain from the explicit solution, and we use a different approach here.
 We rewrite Equation \eqref{eq:Borelt1} in the form Choose now

 Let $\mathcal{D}$ be the domain of analyticity of $Y$.
 It is easy to check that Equation \eqref{eq:Borelt3} is contractive in the Banach space It follows that the $ \mathcal{LB}w_{\mathbf{k}}$ exist and satisfy the same estimates as the $\mathcal{LB}\tilde{y}_{\mathbf{k}}$ with the triple $(c_1,c_2,c_3)$ replaced by $(c_1,c_2,c'_3)$ with $c'_3$ as in \eqref{eq:condc}, and (a) follows.
 Part (b) is a consequence of Corollary \ref{C:29} and of the bounds in terms of $(c_1,c_2,c'_3)$ (obtained in (a)) which imply uniform and absolute convergence of the infinite series.
-And Part (c) is immediate, since $\mathcal{F}_{\ell,B}$ is closed under differentiation and antidifferentiation and, by the analysis above, so is $\mathcal{F}_{1,m,\mathcal{B}}\oplus \mathcal{F}_{m,\ell,B}$ where differentiation and antidifferentiation require switching a term of the form $a/x^m$ between these two spaces.
+And Part (c) is immediate, since $\mathcal{F}_{\ell}$ is closed under differentiation and antidifferentiation and, by the analysis above, so is $\mathcal{F}_{\ell}\oplus \mathcal{F}_{-,\mathcal{B}}$ where differentiation and antidifferentiation require switching a term of the form $a/x^m$ between these two spaces.